julienr/scalamd5/notes.rst

   glProgram.setUniform("lightPos", light.position)

-And then, in the vertex shader :
+An the, in the vertex shader :

   vec3 viewLightPos = vec3(gl_ModelViewMatrix*lightPos);